-For Prince William and Kate opted for not one but two wedding cakes.
-One was a traditional multi-tiered fruit wedding cake by Fiona Cairns, the other was a nod to William's childhood, in the shape of a the Queen and the late Queen Mother, and his new no-guilt chocolates, the perfect healthy gift for chocolate lovers this Christmas...
+For the wedding the world was waiting for back in 2011, sweet royal couple Prince William and Kate opted for not one but two wedding cakes.
+One was a traditional multi-tiered fruit wedding cake by Fiona Cairns, the other was a nod to William's childhood, in the shape of a chocolate wedding cake, for which William and Kate turned to master chocolatier Barry Colenso.
+We talk exclusively to the chocolate expert about the biggest charge of his career, making cakes for the Queen and the late Queen Mother, and his new no-guilt chocolates, the perfect healthy gift for chocolate lovers this Christmas...

 William and Kate pictured greeting the public on their wedding day in 2011